 - Remember that their rage isn’t anything to do with you.
 They might try and project onto you that it is, rather than taking it personally, keep it external, observe their behaviour and remember that it is on them.

 - Empathise with them from a safe distance.
 They cannot control who they are.
 However, ￼it doesn’t mean you have to support it.
 By supporting them, we enable them by stepping away from them.
 We are not telling them how to behave.
 We are allowing them to live their lives, while we go our separate ways to live￼￼￼￼￼ ours.

-- Don’t argue they just turn it around on to you you’ll feel guilt, the remorse and the more you want to help them, you cannot help anyone doesn’t see that their own behaviour as an issue, You can control your reactions to their actions.
+- Don’t argue.
+They just turn it around on to you you’ll feel guilt, the remorse and the more you want to help them, you cannot help anyone doesn’t see that their own behaviour as an issue, You can learn to control your reactions to their actions.

 - No contact or if that’s not possible and limited contact and grey rock.